Kava-Labs/kava/docs/education/hello_kava.md

 var _ sdk.Msg =  &MsgCreateGreet{}

-// this is our "constructor" for a new greeting func  NewMsgCreateGreet(owner string, message string) *MsgCreateGreet {
+// this is our "constructor" for a new greeting this will return a message that will
+// have all the methods defined below Route, Type, GetSigners, GetSignBytes, ValidateBasic func  NewMsgCreateGreet(owner string, message string) *MsgCreateGreet {
 		return  &MsgCreateGreet{
 		Owner: owner,